-Ten minutes from Tokyo Station lies the Imperial Palace: a wealth of gardens and galleries with guided tours and castle ruins.
+Just ten minutes from Tokyo Station lies Tokyo Imperial Palace: a wealth of gardens and galleries, with guided tours and castle ruins.

-The current palace grounds were the site of the Edo Castle, and before that, the residence of warrior Edo Shigetsugu.
-The land was close to Hibiya, which was then a beach and was a strong flatlands location, strengthened by moats.
-Built in 1457 by Ota Dokan, the Edo Castle (also known as the Chiyoda Castle) was an important location in the development of Japan.
-During the Siege of Edo it was taken over by the Hojo clan, and was later abandoned during the Siege of Odawara in 1590.
+The current palace grounds were the site of Edo Castle, and before that, the residence of warrior Edo Shigetsugu.
+The land was close to Hibiya, which was then a beach, and was a strong flatlands location, strengthened by moats.
+Built in 1457 by Ota Dokan, Edo Castle (also known as Chiyoda Castle) was an important location in the development of Japan.
+During the Siege of Edo, it was taken over by the Hojo clan, and was later abandoned during the Siege of Odawara in 1590.
 The castle later became the base of Tokugawa Ieyasu and the Tokugawa Shogunate was formed there, with the castle becoming the military capital.
 Read more about the history of Tokyo.
 If you want some more of Edo-era Tokyo then heck out these old-school corners of Tokyo or these unusual theme parks in Japan.

-Following the Meiji Restoration it became the Imperial Palace, with Emperor Meiji residing there until the new Palace was built.
-Unfortunately, like many ancient Japanese structures, almost nothing remains of the castle or ancient buildings today following fires, earthquakes and war damage—but a few small areas have survived.
-The Tenshudai (above) is the foundation of the once tallest tower in Japan, and can be found in the East Gardens.
+Following the Meiji Restoration it became the Imperial Palace, with Emperor Meiji residing there until the new palace was built.
+Unfortunately, like many old Japanese structures, almost nothing remains of the original castle or ancient buildings today following fires, earthquakes and war damage—but a few small areas have survived.
+The Tenshudai (pictured above) is the foundation of the once-tallest tower in Japan, and can be found in the East Gardens.

-Although the inner grounds are off limits for the majority of the year, visitors are still able to explore the parks and gardens free of charge and without registration.
-The area is divided into three main sections: the East Gardens, Kitnomaru Koen Park and the Kokyo Gaien National gardens—all surrounded by a great jogging route for those who would like more than a stroll.
+Although the inner grounds are off-limits for the majority of the year, visitors are still able to explore the parks and gardens free of charge and without registration.
+The area is divided into three main sections: the East Gardens, Kitanomaru Koen Park and the Kokyo Gaien National Garden—all surrounded by a great jogging route for those who would like more than a stroll.

 The East Gardens

-Opened to the public in 1968, the East Gardens are located in the innermost circles of the Edo Castle: the Honmaru and Ninomaru.
+Opened to the public in 1968, the East Gardens are located in the innermost circles of Edo Castle: the Honmaru and Ninomaru.
 The former was the principal complex where the rulers spent their daily lives, the latter was where meetings would take place with visiting feudal lords.
-The two areas combined form the last Edo Garden to be preserved in Japan, and are filled with carefully maintained seasonal flowers and trees.
-The Honmaru is a large lawn area and the Ninomaru is a manicured garden, creating a great space for escaping the city and relaxing in some much needed nature.
+The two areas combined form one of the last Edo Gardens to be preserved in Japan, and are filled with carefully-maintained seasonal flowers and trees.
+The Honmaru is a large lawn area and the Ninomaru a manicured garden, creating a great space for escaping the city and relaxing in much-needed nature.

 Kokyo Gaien National Garden

-First opened to the public in 1949, the Kokyo Gaien were previously part of the palace grounds and feature the Nijubashi Bridge.
-The bridge was given its name as it was originally made with wood and an extra level was added, causing it to be nicknamed the “double bridge.”
-The area was once known as Nishinomarushita and was the location of the servant’s houses.
+First opened to the public in 1949, Kokyo Gaien was previously part of the palace grounds and features the Nijubashi Bridge.
+The bridge was originally made with wood, and then an extra level was added, causing it to be nicknamed the “double bridge.”
+The area was once known as Nishinomarushita and was the location of the servants’ houses.

 A real green oasis, Kitanomaru Park was once a medicinal garden and is almost entirely surrounded by a moat, giving it a real escapist feel (aside from all the other people).
-There are two original Edo gates at the entrances: the Shimizumon Gate which leads you to the Chiyoda ward office and the Tayasumon Gate which takes you to Kudanshita Station and was built in 1685.
-The park was opened to the public in 1969 to commemorate the 60th birthday of the Emperor Showa and is a mix of flowers and woodland—perfect for getting some shade in summer.
+There are two original Edo gates at the entrances: the Shimizumon Gate, which leads you to the Chiyoda ward office, and the Tayasumon Gate, which takes you to Kudanshita Station, and was built in 1685.
+The park was opened to the public in 1969 to commemorate the 60th birthday of Emperor Showa and is a mix of flowers and woodland—perfect for getting some shade in summer.

-This area is best accessed either during a walk via the East Gardens or Takebashi, Kudanshita or Hanzomon stations.
+Access: This area is best accessed from the East Gardens or Takebashi, Kudanshita or Hanzomon stations.
 Since it is a public park, access is free and unrestricted.

-If you would like to get a little closer to the Imperial Palace, you can attend one of the guided tours for special access to the inner areas.
+If you would like to get closer to the Tokyo Imperial Palace, you can join one of the guided tours for access to some of the inner areas.
 The tours will take you to special spots including the Fujimi-yagura (Mt.
-Fuji-view Keep), the Hasuikebori (Lotus Moat) as well as offering views of treasured spots like the Seimon Testubashi Bridge and the Fujimitamon Defence Gate.
-You will also get pretty close to the Imperial Palace itself and can see the more modern additions to the royal grounds.
+Fuji-view Keep) and the Hasuikebori (Lotus Moat), as well as offer views of treasured spots like the Seimon Testubashi Bridge and the Fujimitamon Defence Gate.
+You will also get pretty close to the Imperial Palace itself, and can see the more modern additions to the royal grounds.

-As well as the gardens and guided tours, the green escape is also home to a number of additional attractions that are well worth a side visit during your stroll.
+As well as the gardens and guided tours, the green escape is home to a number of additional attractions that are well worth a side-visit during your stroll.
 These three are positioned up in the northern area of the gardens in Kitanomaru Park.

 National Museum of Modern Art, Tokyo

 Home to countless examples of Japanese and international modern art, this museum is a treasure trove for modern art lovers.
-There are excellent works in the permanent collection including photography by Walker Evans, abstract pieces by Willem de Kooning and works by Wassily Kadinsky.
-There is a focus on the effect of Western art on the Japanese scene and vice versa, and artists such as Yayoi Kusama and Ai Mistu have pieces on display.
-The museum is also home to Japan’s National Film Center which has a great collection as well as regular screenings.
+There are excellent works in the permanent collection including photography by Walker Evans, abstract pieces by Willem de Kooning and works by Wassily Kandinsky.
+There is a focus on the effect of Western art on the Japanese scene and vice versa, and artists such as Yayoi Kusama and Ai Mitsu have pieces on display.
+The museum is also home to Japan’s National Film Center, which has a great collection, as well as regular screenings.

 Hours: 10am – 5pm | Closed Mondays | Free access on the first Sunday each month.